chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-tiles/minigames/ouroboros.md

 Gaps will only change their values through the [multiplier](#point-multiplier)

-## Point Multiplier
+## Point multiplier and Death Ball

-A point multiplier is located at the top left of the tile, displaying x2.
+A point multiplier is located in the top-left corner of the tile, displaying a `x2` text.
+Every 15 seconds, purple text displaying `x2` fly towards the buckets, multiplying their values by a factor of 2.

-Every 10 seconds, it will increase the point values of the gaps and buckets by a factor of 2.
-Every 3rd multiplication, a [death ball](../../mechanics/death-ball.md) will be spawned underneath the multiplier, eliminating every player that touches its spikes when exposed.
+Starting with the 4th multiplication, a [Death Ball](../../mechanics/death-ball.md) is spawned every subsequent multiplication.

 ## Images